Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/random.md

 * generating random numbers
 * generating random vectors
 * generating random strings
-* generating cryptographically secure sequences of random numbers or strings
 * generating random samples and permutations
 * analyzing distributions of values in an input file and generating values "like" the values in the file
 * generating data for grouped frequency distributions or histograms